mwganson/Bevel/README.md

 <img src="bevel_scr3.png" alt="screenshot 3">

 ## Changelog
-** v0.2021.12.21 -- when base object is 2D face, ensure new faces are all on the same normal ** v0.2021.12.16 -- don't use edges that are curves
+** v0.2021.12.23 -- bug fix (sort edges prior to making polygon for lofting to point) ** v0.2021.12.21 -- when base object is 2D face, ensure new faces are all on the same normal ** v0.2021.12.16 -- don't use edges that are curves
 -- if beveling a 3d object, only make bevels with at least 3 points